Key Takeaways

 Nationwide3.76$118105

 For our Wyoming general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries statewide.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of Wyoming's small business market, while weighting results for broader industry and location representation across the state's commercial centers and rural service areas, including Cheyenne, Casper, Gillette, Jackson and the state's agricultural and energy-producing communities.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of Wyoming's small business market, while weighting results for broader industry and location representation across the state's commercial centers and rural service areas, including Cheyenne, Casper, Gillette, Jackson and the state's agricultural and energy-producing communities.

 95%